Maria Araújo Kahn: Federal judicial service

-On July 29, 2022, President Joe Biden announced his intent to nominate Kahn to serve as a United States circuit judge for the Second Circuit.
+On July 29, 2022, President Joe Biden announced his intent to nominate Kahn to serve as a United States circuit judge for the United States Court of Appeals for the Second Circuit.
 On August 1, 2022, her nomination was sent to the Senate.
 President Biden nominated Kahn to the seat that was vacated by Judge José A. Cabranes, who announced his intent to assume senior status upon confirmation of a successor.
 On September 21, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On December 1, 2022, her nomination was favorably reported by the committee by a 12–10 vote.
 On January 3, 2023, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated later the same day.
 On February 2, 2023, her nomination was favorably reported by the committee by an 11–9 vote.
 On February 13, 2023, Majority Leader Chuck Schumer filed cloture on her nomination.
 On February 16, 2023, the Senate invoked cloture on her nomination by a 50–44 vote.
 On March 9, 2023, her nomination was confirmed by a 51–42 vote.
 She received her judicial commission on March 10, 2023.